GDSL-UL/r_install/docs/01-mac.md

 <br>

-Next time you go to run a R Notebook you will NOT need to repeat the whole process as you have already installed Docker and the RGDS environment.
+Next time you go to run a R Notebook you will NOT need to repeat the whole process as you have already installed Docker and the GDSR environment.
 Instead you can start from [Running the container] and carry on from there.